swholmstead/Excavator/docs/assembly.md

 <img src="https://github.com/swholmstead/Excavator/blob/main/pictures/IMG_3721.JPEG" alt="Claw Base" width=600>

-Shorten wires on ONE SIDE of 6mm or 6.5mm slip to 50mm long.
+Shorten wires on ONE SIDE of 6mm or 6.5mm slip to 5cm long.
 I like to shorten the side where the wires are on the outside of the slip ring.
 We only need 3 wires.
 I like to use the Black, Red, and Yellow wires, since they are the closest match to the wires on the 21g Servo.
 Carefully clip off extra wires so they are not in the way.

 <img src="https://github.com/swholmstead/Excavator/blob/main/pictures/IMG_3736.JPEG" alt="Slip Ring" width=600>

 Remove the 4 small screws on the bottom of the 21g servo.
 Replace the 3 wires with wires from the shortened end of the slip ring.
-Make sure that the wires are in order from left to right: yellow, red, black.
+Make sure that the wires are in the same order from left to right: yellow, red, black.

 Keep the removed wires and connector.
 We will solder those onto the other end of the slip ring wires later.